Originally published by TEXAS LAWYER

 If used in accordance with state and federal law, workers’ compensation does provide financial assistance to families in light of tragedy.
 Specifically, damages paid through workers’ compensation and wrongful death in Texas should not be reserved for spouses and descendants, but made available to parents, siblings and immediate family.
 The case at hand incentivizes employers to not extend sufficient protection to workers, rendering the law ineffective and void of legal consequences for those that engage in such negligent conduct.
 Until this issue is addressed and mended by the Texas Legislature, workers are not fully protected and justice cannot be served.

 Brett Cain is a trial lawyer who has tried over 50 jury trials and has resolved hundreds more disputes by mediation since 2006.
-He is the owner of Cain Firm, a partner of The Law Center, a national network of top law firms with decades of experience in advocating for those who have suffered from personal injury, asbestos-related diseases, motor vehicle accidents and more.
+He is the owner of Texas Law Center, a partner of The Law Center, a national network of top law firms with decades of experience in advocating for those who have suffered from personal injury, asbestos-related diseases, motor vehicle accidents and more.
 Cain is proud to stand up for those who cannot stand for themselves, and, as a result, has recovered millions of dollars for clients after insurance companies initially wouldn’t pay.